 From an old industrial building to an instant classic in the city of Tilburg

-The official opening of the LocHal is happening on Friday, but already the building is an instant classic with the people of Tilburg.
+The building is an instant classic with the people of Tilburg.
 All of this, in what used to be a locomotive hall in the up-and-coming ‘Spoorzone’ area.
 At the beginning of the 21st-century locomotives were built and repaired here.
-Over the last eighteen months, the municipal monument dating back to 1932, has been converted into a modernist epicenter of design filled with glass, stunning wooden staircases and the grand old skeleton from its industrial days.
+The municipal monument dating back to 1932, has been converted into a modernist epicentre of design filled with glass, stunning wooden staircases and the grand old skeleton from its industrial days.

 The LocHal now houses the Central Brabant library, two art institutions (Kunstloc Brabant and Brabant C).

-The designers and architects involved in this stunning transformation (Civic, Braaksma & Roos, Arup, Inside Outside and Mecanoo) have really created something special here.
+The designers and architects involved in this stunning transformation (Civic, Braaksma en Roos and Inside Outside initially, with Arup and Mecanoo in the later stages) have really created something special here.
 The LocHal has maintained its spectacular sense of grandeur while embodying a feeling of intimacy in many of its hidden corners.
 Just take your time and explore, you’ll discover tons of mesmerizing vantage points.

 Giant automatic curtains that couldn’t be from anywhere but Tilburg